 - The Doctor will enroll the Patient/Member, when appropriate, in the Practice’s Vascular Screening Program as arranged with the Highland Clinic Vascular Lab.
 This is a program that screens for asymptomatic vascular disease (blockages, aneurysms, etc.) in the carotid arteries, abdominal aorta, and lower extremity arteries.
 This Vascular Screening Program is paid for by the Doctor out of Membership Fees received from the Patient/Member.
 This Vascular Screening Program is not usually done for general routine health maintenance in asymptomatic patients and is not paid for by insurance programs for asymptomatic patients.

-- The Doctor will refer the Patient/Member, when it is clinically appropriate, for low cost screening tests such as coronary artery screening for blockages (CT Coronary Artery Calcium Scoring), genetic testing to evaluate disease risk and metabolism of certain medications, and other innovative testing that is not generally done in a traditional primary care practice.
+- The Doctor will refer the Patient/Member, when it is clinically appropriate, for low cost screening tests such as coronary artery screening for blockages (CT Coronary Artery Calcium Scoring), for genetic testing to evaluate disease risk and metabolism of certain medications, and for other innovative testing/technologies that are not generally done in a traditional primary care practice.